Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Delete an attribute

 You can move an attribute to the *DELETED ATTRIBUTES* tab if it is no longer needed.
 As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute.
-Instead, you can deactivate an attribute and thus prevent its use.
+Instead, you can deactivate an attribute and thus prevent its use, see [Deactivate an attribute](#deactivate-an-attribute).

 #### Prerequisites